corepunk-community/faq/README.md

 ### How do I auto-run / follow?

-There is no auto-run, but you can set follow using the same steps as trading above.
+Press Z to auto run.

+To follow: click on a player, click the bar at the top of the screen, click Follow.
 Choo choo, train to the PvP zone departing now.

 ### Why can't I see my friend if we're at the same place in-game?